rrg92/powershai/docs/en-US/cmdlets/Get-OpenaiChat.md

 <!--PowershaiAiDocBlockStart-->
-_Automatically translated using PowershAI and AI_
+_Translated automatically using PowershAI and AI_
 <!--PowershaiAiDocBlockEnd-->